Cheshire East to mark Holocaust Memorial Day

 Since 1945 there have been several other attempted genocides across the world – including Rwanda, Cambodia and Bosnia – and these are also commemorated on Holocaust Memorial Day.

-This is the fifth consecutive year the council has held an annual Holocaust Memorial Day commemoration.
+This is the seventh consecutive year the council has held an annual Holocaust Memorial Day commemoration and the first time it has been held outside Sandbach.